FIRST DAY OF SCHOOL 8/17/2020

 Veyla is the Co-Teacher of our 4th & 5th grade program, a passionate educator, and avid learner.
 Veyla holds a BA in Professional Writing and Political Science from Salem State University.
 Presently, she is completing her Masters in Education at Gordon College.
 Before joining the Devereux team, Veyla worked as a fifth grade teacher and writing tutor.
 Veyla loves to read and foster her students’ passion for literature of all sorts.
 She currently resides in Gloucester with her three cats and two dogs.
 In her spare time, Veyla enjoys walks in the woods, working in her garden, and exploring a variety of creative outlets.

 Madame Virginie hails from Amiens, France and has been our French Program Director since 2003.
 Educated in France, she has obtained her Montessori licenses for Preschool, Kindergarten, and Lower Elementary in Massachusetts.
-Madame Virginie has created a stimulating curriculum infused with enthusiasm and passion for the French language and culture.
-She currently instructs our preschool immersion class and delivers an all encompassing education to our students in grades K-5.
-Madame Virginie has introduced and coordinates the school's very successful annual participation in the Grand Concours National French Competition.
+Madame Virginie has created a stimulating curriculum infused with enthusiasm and passion for the French language and culture. in 2017 Madame instituted our wonderful Nursery French Immersion program and this year will be leading our Kindergarten class as well as providing French instruction to our students in grades 1-5.
+Madame Virginie also introduced and coordinates the school's very successful annual participation in the Grand Concours National French Competition.

 Devereux@Waring School prides itself on providing an exceptionally high quality educational experience at an extremely competitive cost.
 In addition, we offer a limited number of school scholarships to provide tuition assistance.
 The annual cost is $14,800 for the 2020-21 academic year.
 This amount includes all text books, field trips, French immersion, and all specials taught throughout the school year.